LazyLeecher/liquibase.github.com/mysql.md

 title: MySQL
 ---

-#### To test your connection, try running liquibase with the the JDBC driver located in the same directory as liquibase:
+#### To test your connection, try running liquibase with the JDBC driver located in the same directory as liquibase:

 {% highlight sh %}